curl/everything-curl/usingcurl-returns.md

  48. Unknown option specified to libcurl.
 This could happen if you use a curl version that is out of sync with the underlying libcurl version.
-Perhaps your newer curl tries to use an option in the older libcurl that wasn't introduced until after the libcurl version you're using but is known to your curl tool code as that is newer.
-To decrease the risk of this and make sure it doesn't happen: use curl and libcurl of the same version number.
+Perhaps your newer curl tries to use an option in the older libcurl that was not introduced until after the libcurl version you are using but is known to your curl tool code as that is newer.
+To decrease the risk of this and make sure it does not happen: use curl and libcurl of the same version number.

  49. Malformed telnet option.
 The telnet options you provide to curl was not